 How To Prep The Cabinets

 - Clean the cabinets of all surface dirt and remove the hardware.
-Take special care above the stove.
-Denatured alcohol works wonders for cleaning any grease.
+Denatured alcohol works wonders for cleaning any grease or grime on the cabinets.

-- Sand all flat surfaces taking special care on areas that will receive wear.
+- Sand all of the cabinet surfaces taking special care on areas that will receive wear.
 Use 120 first and then a higher grit if needed to smooth out any lines.

 - Prime the cabinets.
 Here you have the choice of going with waterborne or oil primer.
 A good oil primer that is sandable is the best choice.
 If you would rather go with waterborne paint, pick the best bonding primer that you can find and be sure to sand everything the best that you can.

-- Apply the topcoat.
+- Apply the topcoat to the cabinets.
 Use a small roller that is shed resistant and use only the softest brush to prevent brush marks.
 Work in a small area to make sure that the brush lines will be rolled over.
 Sand lightly with 240 grit or higher for glossier paints.

 What Paint To Use For Painting Cabinets

 There are many paint systems that will work.
 We use Seal Grip Synthetic or Seal Grip Boding Primer.
 Then for a topcoat we use Glyptex WaterBorne Alkyd, Advantage 900, or PPG Breakthrough.
 The Glyptex WB will level out beautifully but takes an extra long time to dry.
-For a quick dry solution Advantage 900 and PPG Breakthrough will actually be more durable but must be sprayed on.
+For a quick dry solution Advantage 900 and PPG Breakthrough will actually be more durable but Breakthrough must be sprayed on.
 We would also consider PPG Silken Touch to be an acceptable solution if the cabinets will not receive heavy wear.
-To pick the appropriate sheen read Which Sheen To Use.
-We usually recommend a satin finish.
+We usually recommend a satin finish as it looks much better for the average cabinet surface.